WhitetailAni/Spartan/README.md

 By default it's sandboxed, so you will need a tvOS jailbreak to use it unless you're fine with just modifying what's in the app's data directory.
 Since it currently lacks a root helper, any actions that write to the filesystem must be within /var/mobile/.
 It will open /var/mobile/ by default, unless you are sandboxed, in which case it will open the app's data directory.

 Xcode project requires Xcode 14.3+.
-Has three dependencies:
-1. Zip
-2. SWCompression
-3. BitByteData (dependency of SWCompression)
-It does not yet use these as I haven't implemented data extraction/archive yet.
+Has one dependency, Zip.

 Good luck have fun.
 Hopefully this isn't the only tvOS file browser ever.